EllyPirelly/project-portfolio/README.md

 ### TODO / ongoing

+- API fetch (weather app)
+- minification of files
-- implement filtering for tagged articles
+- implementation of filtering for tagged articles
-- clean-up SCSS (modular, variables, mixins)